Stalin Society: 21st century

 The society continues to hold public meetings.
 The Stalin Society has produced many booklets on subjects including CPSU purges, famines and George Orwell.

+Other groups

 The "Stalin Society of Pakistan" was formed in 2013 and has a website and Facebook account.
 The society has claimed on Facebook that it "stands for communist revolution in Pakistan" and on its website it states that it is "not a political party but an academic venture" which aims to "refute anti-Stalin propaganda and revisionism".
 Stalin Societies have also been formed in the United States and Canada, Tunisia, India, Italy, Ireland, and Argentina, and an International Stalin Society was formed in 2014.